Cycle touring in France with children

 Moving On Tours

 If you want a moving-on cycle cycle tour we have several routes ideal for families of all ages with roads that are quiet, or mostly cyclepath The campsites have play areas and lakes to swim in - we're happy to advise you.
 For small children on their own bikes the 'Easy Rider' route offers safe, cyclepath riding (with only very short road sections to link cyclepaths) with child friendly campsites and an adventure park mid way;-) The 'Two Chateaux' is longer and does use some very quiet lanes as well as cyclepath, so is ideal for younger teenagers on their own bikes especially as it includes visits to two of the finest Chateaux in France.
+Lastly our new route that Follows cycleroutes only is mostly offroad and all easy and quiet - An adventure on Central Brittany's cyclepaths - which with longer differences will keep older children occupied and you relaxed!
 Taking a tandem greatly extends your choice of rides, and older children will manage on their own bikes - often better than their parents!
 It's worth remembering that if you choose cycle camping then the route can be altered as you go along as you find the limits of your children's cycling ability.
 On hotel cycle tours you have to get from one pre-booked hotel to the next and so they don't have this flexibility.
 The best thing is to try some day rides with your children before you make a final decision on the route so you have an idea of what they are happy with.

 We have every conceivable facility for cycling with children: Baby seats, 1 and 2-seat baby trailers, trailer bikes, small touring bikes and perhaps best of all child-back-tandems small enough at the back for 6-year old children.
 We also have sleeping bags for children of all sizes.
 No-one in France does more for children...